Santa Maria del Carmine, Milan: History

+The church has two parishes, the Spanish-speaking parish of Santa Maria del Carmine and the English-speaking parish of San Carlo in Santa Maria del Carmine.

 Description

 The interior has a nave and two aisles.
-They are covered by crossed vault ceilings and separated by large circular pillars in brick or simple stone.
-In the naves and transepts are several artworks, including works by Camillo Procaccini depicting St Charles Borromeo Praying (1585) and other works by the painter in the Chapel of Madonna del Carmine, as well as a Madonna statue at the altar.
+They are covered by crossed vault ceilings and separated by large circular pillars.
+The appearance of face brick is produced by painted plaster.

+In the naves and transepts are several artworks, including works by Camillo Procaccini, Carlo Francesco Nuvolone and Carlo Fiamminghino.
+One of Procaccini’s works depicts St Charles Borromeo Praying (1585) and there are other works by the painter in the Chapel of Madonna del Carmine, as well as a Madonna statue at the altar.

 The high altar has a small temple inspired by that in the Milan Cathedral.